Natural Disaster

 Make sure your emergency kit has the necessary postpartum items.

-If you’re due for a visit with your healthcare provider, make an appointment even if it is not with your usual provider.
+If you’re due for a visit with your healthcare provider, schedule an appointment, even if it's not with your usual provider.

 Be aware of the maternal warning signs and signs of postpartum depression and reach out to a healthcare provider if necessary.